imswarnil/Im-Jekyll-Theme/pages/resume.md

 ---
 layout: resume
-title: My Resume # This title is mostly for SEO, the one in <head> is from resume.yml
+title: My Resume
+permalink : /resume # This title is mostly for SEO, the one in <head> is from resume.yml
 ---

 <!-- Content here will be placed where {{ content }} is in _layouts/resume.html -->